Close Menu

 The most common crimes in Taiwan include petty theft, pickpocketing, and scams targeting tourists.
 These crimes often occur in crowded areas, such as train stations, markets, and tourist hotspots.
 To minimize the risk of being a victim, travelers should take normal precautions, such as keeping valuables secure, being aware of their surroundings, and avoiding displaying signs of wealth.

 Taiwan also has a relatively low rate of violent crime, with most incidents involving domestic disputes or gang-related violence.
 However, as with any country, there is a risk of terrorism, particularly from China.
 In 2019, a Taiwanese court sentenced a Chinese national to life in prison for planning a terrorist attack on the Taipei City Hall.
-(See Also: Is It Safe To Visit Kyiv?
-A Traveler’s Guide)
+(See Also: Is it Safe to Visit Vaccinated Relatives?
+Considerations)

 Table 1: Crime Rates in Taiwan (2020)